nicolasgalvez/schismtracker/docs/building_on_osx.md

 Building on Mac OS X is fairly straightforward once you've installed the Apple Developer's kit.
-If you have [Homebrew](http://brew.sh/) available, you should be able to install SDL with a simple `brew install sdl`, after which you can mostly follow the Linux instructions and you'll end up with a unix-style `schismtracker` binary that you can run from `Terminal.app`.
+If you have [Homebrew](http://brew.sh/) available, you should be able to install SDL with a simple `brew install sdl` and possibly `brew install automake`, after which you can mostly follow the Linux instructions and you'll end up with a unix-style `schismtracker` binary that you can run from `Terminal.app`.